appcelerator-archive/amp/docs/README.md

 >For more information on creating your configuration file, see the [config documentation](config.md).

-The server location of our hosted AMP is `COMING SOON`.
-This location is currently acting as a playground for anyone to signup and use as they like.
+The server location of our hosted AMP is currently a work-in-progress.

 The default value for the `--server|-s` option is `localhost:50101`, which points to a local cluster that can be deployed on your system's docker engine.